Rebecca Ferrer , PhD

 Behavioral Research Program (BRP)

-Research Area: Social psychology, health psychology, affective and cognitive sciences, emotion, health behavior theory, decision science, risk perception
+Research Area: Social psychology, health psychology, affective science, emotion, health behavior theory, decision science, risk perception

 Rebecca Ferrer is a Health Scientist/ Program Director at the National Cancer Institute (NCI), Division of Cancer Control and Population Sciences (DCCPS), Behavioral Research Program (BRP), Basic Biobehavioral and Psychological Sciences Branch (BBPSB).
 She earned her Doctorate in Social Psychology from the University of Connecticut in 2009, with a certificate in Quantitative Methods, and holds a Bachelor of Science degree in Decision Science from Carnegie Mellon University.
 She completed a Post-Doctoral Cancer Research and Training Award Fellowship in the Office of the Associate Director (OAD)in 2011.
 Rebecca's program of research centers on social psychological processes in health-related judgment and decision making, and behavior change.
 She is particularly interested in examining the associations among emotion and cognition, including how emotion might moderate the association between cognitions (including social cognitions) and health behavior.
 This program of research reflects a multidisciplinary approach, drawing from the fields of decision science, social psychology, and health psychology.
 Her work has focused primarily on cancer prevention behaviors such as nutrition, physical activity, and cancer screening, as well as HIV preventive behaviors such as condom use.
 She is also actively involved in the NCI's Theories Project, which aims to identify and execute research that will further the field of health behavior theory, including critical thought about and comparison of theory, integrative theory testing, and integration of theory into health behavior change interventions.